jedinym/sqc-text/main.typ

 #figure(
   image("img/DAMP_chemical_structure.svg", width: 80%),
   caption: "Deoxyadenosine monophosphate, a nucleotide present in DNA.
-The phosphate group (red) is linked to deoxyribose, which is in turn linked to an adenine base (blue).
+The phosphate group (blue) is linked to deoxyribose, which is in turn linked to an adenine base (red).
 Original image sourced from Wikimedia Commons and edited.", )

 DNA molecules contain the information that dictates the sequences and,